shatfield4/tmc-mint-prod/README.md

 # The Millionare Club - Hobotizen Mint Pages
-This react application is the mint page for public and whitelisted minters
+This react application contains the mint pages for public and whitelisted minters
 ## Available Scripts

 In the project directory, you can run: